Skip to Content

 Activities for Kids Downtown Las Vegas

 Fremont Street Experience Canopy Light Show: Fremont Street’s $34 million renovation of the canopy is complete and it’s impressive.
-All 16.4 million overhead pixels sync up to popular music to create a beautiful display nightly that you, and your kids, are sure to enjoy.
+All 16.4 million overhead pixels sync up to popular music to create a beautiful display nightly.

 Lightshow above Fremont Street